 - If you are outside with no shelter, consider these options:

 - Immediately get into a vehicle, buckle your seat belt and try to drive to the closest sturdy shelter.
-If you unable to get to a sturdy shelter, stay in the car with the seat belt on.
+If you are unable to get to a sturdy shelter, stay in the car with the seat belt on.
 Put your head down below the windows; cover your head with your hands and a blanket, coat or other cushion, if possible.

 - If you are outside and unable to get to a car or a building for protection, move away from the tornado’s path at a right angle.
 If there is no time to escape, lie flat in the nearest depression (ex. ditch or ravine).
 Cover your head with your arms.